The studio is my garden, here I am alone and happy

 It was not only the carefully orchestrated placement of artworks that served as an expression of the artist’s vision.
 He also hand-crafted all the furniture and displayed his tools prominently on the wall.

 In many ways, the studio had become his final work of art.
 In 1956, Brancusi bequeathed his entire studio to the French state, on condition that it would reconstruct it just as it was.
 After an initial partial reconstruction in 1962 within the museum collections at the Palais de Tokyo, its exact replica was produced in 1977, opposite the Centre Pompidou.
 After being flooded in 1990, it was closed to the public.

-The present reconstruction, built by the architect Renzo Piano, is presented as a museum space containing the studio.
-Piano tackled the problem of making the space open to the public while respecting the artist's wishes by creating a protected, interiorised space where visitors are isolated from the street and the piazza by an enclosed garden, from which part of the studio can be seen through a glass wall.
+The present reconstruction, built by the architect Renzo Piano is presented as a museum space containing the studio.
+Piano tackled the problem of making the space open to the public while respecting the artist's wishes by creating a protected, interiorized space where visitors are isolated from the street and the piazza by an enclosed garden, from which part of the studio can be seen through a glass wall.

 Be sure to stop by when you get a chance.
-The studio can be visited 2 to 6 p.m. daily, except for Tuesdays.
+The studio can be visited from 2 to 6 p.m. daily, except for Tuesdays.